OlivierSohn/hamazed/BACKLOG.md

 CC 2 .
 CC 3 ...

+- with carefull benchmarking:
+** in produceUsefullInterleavedVariations : are matrices generated one by one?

-- adjust the gap of number of cc in 'tryRotationsIfAlmostMatches' to optimize world generation time.
+** adjust the gap of number of cc in 'tryRotationsIfAlmostMatches' to optimize world generation time.

-- over different permutation strategies, measure : span of number of connected components, over number of permutations used.
+** maybe reduce number of rotations: rotate (of 1) w times then rotate (of w) h times assuming this would cover most probable cases where n connected components can join (?)

+- document different permutation strategies:

-The idea being to find the permutation strategy where with a minimal amount of permutation we can generate a big variety of number of cc (so that permutating becomes interesting vs generating fresh random numbers).
+Generating random numbers is expensive, hence we need permutation strategies where with a minimal amount of permutation we can generate a big variety of number of cc, so that permutating becomes interesting vs generating fresh random numbers.

+measure span of number of connected components, over number of permutations used.

 - optimize world creation with .7 ratio: try 02
-  use Int and bit shifts (8 bit precision to have 4 random numbers per call) replace Material by Int + constants
+  generate 4 numbers (8 bit precision) per random Int using bit shifts replace Material by Int + constants
   parallellism: see how to set capabilities, and how to race between cores.